Lanceamillion/ChemECarShield/README.md

 5. Look over the code and read the comments such that you are familiar with what is happening
 6. Once you understand the code navigate to tools>Port and select the port with the arduino
 7. Now click the arrow at the top left to upload the code to the arduino
-8. Check the progress in the console the bottom of the screen
+8. Check the progress in the console at the bottom of the screen
 9. In the top right open the serial monitor
 10. With the serial monitor open make sure you have the correct baud rate selected
 11. You should now see the "Hello ChemE" message in the serial monitor